 Another component of the mortgage bond definition should address its importance – almost all states in the country require you to have one, and you cannot conduct real estate business professionally without one.
 Secondly, they protect your real estate purchasing clients from losing their hard-earned money, if through any fault of yours, a real estate transaction falls through or fails to be concluded as expected.
 If you did not have a bond, there would be few clients who would have enough faith or confidence in you to choose you as their preferred broker.

-With the surety bond in place though, a customer can at least have the confidence that comes from knowing that they can salvage some portion of their investment by making a claim against your mortgage broker bond.
+With the bond in place though, a customer can at least have the confidence that comes from knowing that they can salvage some portion of their investment by making a claim against your bond.
 In essence, having a broker bond puts you on a level playing field with all other brokers who have one as well – if you lacked mortgage broker surety bonds, and most of your rivals did have one, you would find yourself at a distinct competitive advantage.

-Mortgage Broker Surety Bonds
+Mortgage Broker Surety Bond

 The first thing you need to do when trying to obtain mortgage bonds are check out the precise requirements imposed by your state.
 Some states require that you have a unique mortgage broker surety bond with each of the lending institutions you do business with, and sometimes at each branch location you have.